-Even if you’re not familiar with Himalayan salt, you’ve probably seen it.
+Even if you’re not familiar with Himalayan salt for horses, you’ve probably seen it around.
 Hanging on ropes in the feed store, on the health food store shelf, or even as a lamp.

 And here’s the long one: